hzz0024/hzz0024.github.io/_posts/2020/2021-02-10-DelBay_adult_analyses.markdown

 ### Depth evaluation

-Table below summarize the read depth distribution for each dataset.
+Table 1。 Summary of the read depth distribution for each dataset.
 The last column is useful for Angsd -setMaxDepth setting.

 | Data       | Mean | Deviation |  SD | Mean+3SD |
 |------------|------|-----------|-----|----------|